 Marc has been skydiving for 10 years.
 He has over 3,000 skydives and 100 BASE jumps.

-As the sport is getting trendy, we must demystify the world of BASE jumping and how humans make it an unforgiving sport.
+As BASE jumping becomes more popular, we must demystify it and how humans make it an unforgiving sport.

 It's one thing to acknowledge that the sport is dangerous.
 It's another to ask yourself why.